evochange/least_weasel_SCC_polymorphism_genetic_basis/README.md

-# Genetic basis of seasonal colour polymorphism in the least weasel
+# Genetic basis of seasonal color polymorphism in the least weasel

-This repository contains custom-made scripts used for population genomic analyses and mapping of an adaptive trait of least weasels (*Mustela nivalis*).
-Available data included low-coverage individual whole-genome sequencing (WGS) and were analysed at the population level by combining data from individuals of the same population into a single .bam file.
+This repository contains custom-made scripts used for population genomic analyses and whole-genome mapping of a locally adaptive trait of least weasels (*Mustela nivalis*) - seasonal camouflage.

+Available data included low-coverage individual whole-genome sequencing (WGS) and were analyzed at the population level by combining data from individuals of the same population into a single .bam file.

 The scripts included here were used to: